grodansparadis/vscp-doc-spec/vscp_over_a_serial_channel_rs-232.md

  | len-2 | [DLE]            | Escape character                                                                     |
  | len-1 | [ETX]            | End of frame                                                                         |

+If the frame is encrypted using AES-128 CBC mode, the following additional considerations apply:

+1. **Initialization Vector (IV)**: The IV should be unique and random for each session to ensure the security of the encrypted data.
+It is recommended to add the IV to the end of the frame payload.
+Frame size should include it.

+2. **Frame Size**: The frame payload must be a multiple of the AES block size (16 bytes).
+If the frame is not a multiple of 16 bytes, padding should be added to the frame to make it so.
+Only the original payload is encrypted (including any padding bytes), the IV is not.

+3. **Encryption Process**: The payload of the frame should be encrypted using AES-128 CBC mode before being sent.
+The encryption key should be kept secret and secure.

+4. **Decryption Process**: Upon receiving an encrypted frame, the recipient must extract the IV from the end of the frame, then decrypt the payload using AES-128 CBC mode with the same key.

 ### Frame types